GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 -----------

-We have added a new module to the GMT core called :doc:`pssolar`:
+We have added a new module to the GMT core called :doc:`pssolar`.
 This module plots various day-light terminators and other sunlight parameters.

 A new module has been added to the *spotter* supplement:

-:doc:`gmtpmodeler<supplements/spotter/gmtpmodeler>`:
+:doc:`gmtpmodeler<supplements/spotter/gmtpmodeler>`.
-Like :doc:`grdpmodeler<supplements/spotter/grdpmodeler>`: it evaluates plate tectonic model predictions but at given point locations locations instead of on a grid.
+Like :doc:`grdpmodeler<supplements/spotter/grdpmodeler>` it evaluates plate tectonic model predictions but at given point locations locations instead of on a grid.

-Finally, we have added :doc:`gpsgridder<supplements/potential/gpsgridder>`: to the *potential* supplement.
+Finally, we have added :doc:`gpsgridder<supplements/potential/gpsgridder>` to the *potential* supplement.
 This tool is a Green's function gridding module that grids vector data assumed to be coupled via an elastic model.
 The prime usage is for gridding GPS velocity components.